dkirkby/E4S/audio.md

 ## Speaker Output

-The kit speaker module has three pins to connect, similar to the microphone, but expects an analog output instead of feeding an analog input:
+The kit speaker module has three pins to connect, similar to the microphone, but expects to be fed by an analog output instead of feeding an analog input:
  - Ground connects to the Pico GND
  - 3-5VDC connects to the Pico 3.3V
  - Signal connects to any Pico GP (general-purpose) pin